tacsio/loki/README.md

 ![Loki][Loki]

 I don't like the way of **alternatives** scripts works, then I decided to write my own symbolic links 'manager'.
-Alternatives commands are awesome and I don't wrote those scripts with purpouse of replace it!
-I use them, but for some libs in slackware I merely don't want to use.
+Alternatives commands are awesome and I don't wrote those scripts with purpose of replace alternatives!
+I use alternatives too, but for some libs on slackware I merely don't want to use it.

 Installing
 ==========
-Just run instal script after clone the repository
-You need to create some links of your libs (actually only python and java) in your linux _/opt/_ folder
+Just run the install script after clone the repository You need to create some links of your libs (actually only python and java) in your linux _/opt/_ folder

 ```shell